The elephant in the room, the one most people want to hide, but something that 75% of First Responders deal with in their career.

 Sometimes this might mean that a first responder retires early, but if it saves their life, then that’s what matters!

 There are counseling options like various forms of psychotherapy, EFT, medications and natural options.
-For us personally, we’ve tried everything but medications, as the ones that were recommended had some side effects (like depression) that we felt might make the recover worse.
+For us personally, we’ve tried everything but medications, as the ones that were recommended had some side effects in the form of black box warnings (like depression and suicide risk) that we felt might make the recover worse.
 That said, not all medications are bad, and you can talk to your health care provider about what options are good for you.

 When should you seek help for your firefighter